 Sustainability at Oh Goodness

 At Oh Goodness, the aim is to produce products that enhance wellbeing while maintaining sustainable production practices.
 All ingredients are sourced from accredited suppliers and are chosen not only for the properties they provide but also for the impact sourcing them has on its ecosystem.
-For that reason you won't see, for example, beeswax or palm oil in the products.
-I also take care to ensure that any products like micas are avoided, where children are often exploited in the mines where they are sourced.
+For that reason you won't see, for example, palm or almond oil in the products.

-I currently send orders out in recycled paper jiffy bags, which are themselves recyclable or even compostable.
+I currently send orders out in recycled paper jiffy bags and cardboard packs, which are themselves recyclable or compostable.
 These do not require tape as they are self sealing and I now use paper tape and recycled boxes for wholesale orders.